ivanf-12/Landing-Page/README.md

 # Landing-Page
-Landing Page Project for The Odin Project
+Landing Page Project for freeCodeCamp and The Odin Project